hknd23/idcempy/README.md

 The AIC statistics for the MIOP model is 21729.39 and the OP model is 22100.90 (see documentation).

-In this EU support example, the `split_effects` dataframe provides and illustrates via boxplots (with 95% CI) the first difference in the predicted probability of middle-category observations being informed respondents (non-inflated cases) when the split-stage covariate 'EU_know_obj' increases one standard deviation from its mean value (for continuous variables, the "=0" and "=1" box plots represents the mean and one standard deviation above mean value, respectively).
+In this EU support example, the `split_effects` dataframe provides and illustrates via boxplots (with 95% CI) the first difference in the predicted probability of middle-category observations being informed respondents (non-inflated cases) when the split-stage covariate 'EU_know_obj' is increased by one standard deviation from its mean value (for continuous variables, the "=0" and "=1" box plots represents the mean and one standard deviation above mean value, respectively).

 <p align="center">
    <img src="https://github.com/hknd23/idcempy/raw/main/graphics/MiOPC_Split_EU_Know_0214.png" width="500" height="300" />